pughlab/MEDIPIPE/README.md

 	## run with the internet connection as well
 	## !! it's fine even it will fail at later steps, which is due to current test dataset.
-	## !! sub environments will be istalled to tcge-cfmedip-seq-pipeline-sub
+	## !! sub environments will be installed to tcge-cfmedip-seq-pipeline-sub
 	$ snakemake --snakefile ./workflow/Snakefile \
 	            --configfile ./workflow/config/config_template.yaml \
 		    --conda-prefix /path/to/conda/envs/tcge-cfmedip-seq-pipeline-sub \